OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:33

-He will put the sheep on his right and the goats on his left.
+He will place the sheep on his right side and the goats on his left.

 ## Matthew 25:34